jofmar00/Auto-Arch/README.md

 # Auto-Arch
-Auto arch is a Bash script which sets up a professional working space using the tiling window manager [qtile](https://qtile.org).
+Auto arch is a Bash script which sets up a professional working space in Arch Linux using the tiling window manager [qtile](https://qtile.org).

 ## Usage
 1. Clone the repository and navigate to the folder